GUDHI/gudhi-devel/.github/for_maintainers/tests_strategy.md

 ### Windows

-The compilations has been seperated by categories to be parallelized, but I don't know why builds are not run in parallel:
+The compilations has been separated by categories to be parallelized, but I don't know why builds are not run in parallel:

 * examples (C++)
 * tests (C++)
 * utils (C++)
-* python
-* python tests with network
+* python (here the WITH_GUDHI_REMOTE_TEST option is enabled which adds datasets fetching test)

 Doxygen (C++) is not tested.
 (cf. `.appveyor.yml`)